Ben-Voris/Mac-notes/README.md

 - Press and hold the Function (Fn)/Globe while pressing a function key.
 - To change the default behavior of the keys
-    1. Choose Apple menu  > System Settings.
+    1. Choose Apple menu  &rarr; System Settings.
     2. Click Keyboard in the sidebar.
     3. Click the Keyboard Shortcuts button on the right.
     4. Click Function Keys in the sidebar.